 Please describe the services/benefits that your organization provides to the community.
 Are these services/benefits available to the community from another organization or agency?

-The Lakes Dist.
-Fair Assoc. plans & hosts the annual Fair Cach Sept. in Burns Latte It has become the langest family event in the Lakes District; that not only show cases our Adricultural sector, but also has many other events & activities, For all ages.
+The Lakes Dist Fair Assoc. plans & hosts the annual Fair each Sept. in Burns Latte It has become the largest family event in the Lakes District; that not only show cases our Agricultural sector, but also has many other events x activities for all ages.
 The Music Festival & Children's Fest. are also large components of the fair.
-This event is not available or planned from another organization.
-We as volunteers of the Fair committee, also maintaing improve the fair grounds.
-2. Describe the geographic area that receives services or benefits from your organization.
-The entire Lakes District including Burns Lake also points Cast & west of Buins Lake we also draw folks to our Fair along the Highway 16 corridor - from Haida Gwai through to Quesnel & north to Ft.
+This event is not available or plann from another organization.
+We as volunteers of the Fair from another organization.
+We as volunteers of the Fair committee, also maintains improve the fair grounds Describe the geographic area that receives services or benefits from your organization.
+The entire Lakes District including Burns Luke also point The entire Lakes District including Burns Luke also point east & west &t Burns Lake we also draw folks to our Fair along the Highway 16 corridor- from Haida Gwai through to Quesnel & north to Ft.
 St. John.

-3. Is your organization voluntary and non-profit?
+3. Is your organization voluntary and non-profit?YESNO o.
+13 your organization voluntary and non-profits Please detail any remuneration paid, or funds otherwise made available to members, officers, etc. of your organization. no renumeration paid to anyone.
+Please comment on the number of members/volunteers in your organization and how long your organization has been in operation.
+Our Board consists of 18 members, who plan & host the Fair plus we have approx. 300 volunteers we call on to help out not only on Fair weekend, but also leading up to the Fair.
+2020 Fair woold have been our 76th year but due run. avan run woold nove been our 16" year our cut to Covid 19, our Fair had to be cancelled.